 - For the purposes of classification and reporting, a minority-owned business is defined as a business concern which is at least 51 percent owned by one or more minorities or in the case of a corporation, partnership or limited liability company or other entity, at least 51 percent of the equity ownership interest in which is owned by one or more minorities and whose management and daily business operations are controlled by one or more of such individuals.

 VCU’s Commitment to SWaM Firms

 Diversity in expenditures is strongly supported by Procurement Services.
 SWaM businesses are solicited and encouraged to participate in the procurement activities of the University and records are maintained documenting such solicitation efforts and participation.
 The University also encourages its contractors to provide for the participation of SWaM firms through partnerships, joint ventures, subcontracts and other contractual opportunities.
 User departments at the University are encouraged to support procurement diversity using their $10,000 delegated purchasing authority.
-This direction is provided to departments through formal fiscal training classes and regularly scheduled departmental visits conducted by the buying staff.
 Small, women and minority-owned businesses are encouraged to establish business relationships with user departments that may require products and or services from their firm.

 Ways VCU Provides Business Opportunities to SWaM Firms

 Procurement Services’ procedure for increasing procurement opportunities for SWaM businesses requires the buying staff to solicit these firms as defined below: